quasarframework/quasar-ui-qcalendar/packages/docs/src/markdown/getting-started/introduction.md

 **QCalendar** allows for viewing of **day** (1-6 days), **week**, **monthly**, **scheduler**, **agenda**, **resource** and **task** views.
 Painstaking care has been given to make almost every aspect of QCalendar configurable and/or modifiable in some way and control given to the developer.

-QCalendar uses Gregorian dates by default and can opt into Timestamp calendar adapters for native Hijri, Saka, and Hebrew calendar workflows.
+QCalendar uses Gregorian dates by default and can opt into Timestamp calendar adapters for native Hijri, Saka, Hebrew, and Persian calendar workflows.

 QCalendar is a less-opinionated calendar component, as it does not keep track of things like events and reminders.
 This is in the hands of the developer, but QCalendar makes it easy via events, slots and methods (see examples how to accomplish these endeavors).